 We don’t know what we’ve got until it’s gone.

-Without freedom, life would be a misery.
+Without freedom, life would be miserable.
 Like in many countries, we would live in fear and insecurity.

 Let this pandemic make us all stronger and wiser, but don’t let it take away our freedom.